bagheladarsh007/WeeklyTest-2/README.md

 These are the CSS styles used in the provided CSS code.
 Each style rule defines how specific elements in the HTML file should be displayed and styled.

+## Hosted Link
+You can access the live preview of the webpage https://bagheladarsh007.github.io/WeeklyTest-2/